lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

 The DP0.3 data sets are available via the Table Access Protocol (TAP) service via the Portal Aspect, and can be queried via either the "UI Assisted" table interface, or via the ADQL (Astronomical Data Query Language) interface.
 This tutorial assumes completion of Portal Tutorial 01 and only demonstrates the ADQL interface.
+It also llustrates how to perform table joins.
 ADQL is similar to SQL (Structured Query Langage).
 The `documentation for ADQL <http://www.ivoa.net/documents/latest/ADQL.html>`_ includes more information about syntax and keywords.